Kapnobatai3434/yulife_task/README.md

 }
 ```

 ##### There are around 25 unit tests for resolver and service.
-I'm working on e2e tests.
+For e2e tests I'm using sqlite db, populating it with seed data.

+That way I'm able to cover all integration logic, middlewares and etc without using production DB.

 ```
 npm t